MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Financial periods

 Financial periods represent specific time intervals, such as months or quarters, in which financial transactions are recorded.
-The opening and closing of financial periods is managed to ensure accurate reporting.
+The opening and closing of financial periods are managed to ensure accurate reporting.
 You can define an unlimited number of fiscal calendars in Dynamics 365 Finance and a fiscal calendar can be used by a single ledger or shared by multiple ledgers.

 - Fiscal calendar

     A fiscal calendar is a predefined time structure used for organizing financial activities, reporting periods, and budgeting cycles.
 In Dynamics 365 Finance, it determines the start and end dates of fiscal years, quarters, and periods for financial reporting purposes.
 The fiscal calendar helps align financial data with an organization's specific accounting practices and business needs.
 A fiscal calendar may be based on a calendar year (January through December) or a dynamic range that crosses a calendar year.

 - Ledger calendar

     The ledger calendar contains the ledger-specific settings for the periods within the fiscal year for each ledger assigned to the fiscal calendar.
 Within Dynamics 365 Finance, the same period can be open for one ledger and on hold for another ledger.
 These controls allow you to manage the entire period, specific modules, or the users that can post to the period and module.

 ### Financial tags

 Financial tags are values assigned to transactions and the corresponding accounting entries to categorize them for reporting and analysis purposes.
-They are an alterrnative to financial dimensions by providing additional insights into the nature of financial activities, without the structure of financial dimensions.
+They serve as an alternative to financial dimensions by providing additional insights into the nature of financial activities, without the structure of financial dimensions.
 Dynamics 365 Finance supports up to twenty user-defined tags to be used on any transactions.
 The values that are entered on the transactions are carried to the general ledger when each voucher is posted.

 ### Finished good